Dear SaaStr: What Are The Best Strategies for Raising Capital if Your Goal is To Get Acquired?

-Well, first, let’s be clear — it’s tough for your “goal” to be a merger or acquisition in most cases.
-There really aren’t that many good acquisitions done a year — maybe 100 in internet, maybe less.
+Well, first, let’s be clear — it’s tough if your core goal is to get acquired for a big price in most cases.
+There really aren’t that many good acquisitions done a year.
 So if that’s really your goal — vs. building an Amazing Company — I’m worried you’ll fail.

 In acquisitions, usually, the acquirer wants to buy either the category winner (which get a huge premium), or at least, a potential category winner (might be #2 today, but could be #1, it’s growing faster, better tech, etc.).
 The #3 player in the space usually gets bought for peanuts.